-The internalisation of the models has allowed Mediolanum to handle performance commission rates more precisely, while still maintaining a conservative approach, based on experience to date.
-Experience variances, in the analysis of the components of embedded value earnings, have included a positive contribution of 102 million Euro in 2009 (16 million Euro in 2008 and 22 million Euro in 2007), as a result of actual experience exceeding the assumptions used at the beginning of the year.
+The internalisation of the models has allowed Mediolanum to handle performance commission rates more precisely, while still maintaining a conservative approach, based on experience to date and for potential asymmetry.
+Experience variances, in the analysis of the components of embedded value earnings, have included a positive contribution of 40 million Euro in 2011 (92 million Euro in 2010), as a result of actual experience exceeding the assumptions used at the beginning of the year.